AndreasStenhall/Windows-Admin-Quick-Links-aka.ms/README.md

 This is a collection of aka.ms links that takes you straight to great Windows admin resources, which includes Windows, Cloud PC, Azure Virtual Desktop, Surface, and of course Intune.
 Enjoy!
-Use these links to quickly browse to more or less every day admin tasks to save time.
+Use these links to quickly browse to more or less everyday admin tasks to save time.

 # General Windows stuff